GAMS-dev/gdx/README.md

 - support for domain information

 Backward compatibility:
-- GAMS and all gdx utilites will write gdx files in the new format
+- GAMS and all gdx utilities will write gdx files in the new format
--  GAMS and all gdx utilites can read older gdx formats
+- GAMS and all gdx utilities can read older gdx formats
 - The gdxcopy utility can convert between different gdx formats (assuming that dimension and namelength is supported)

 Libraries:
-- gdxio.dll is still available but the new library is called gdxcclib64.dll (substitute .dll with the extension for your platform)
+- `gdxio.dll` is still available but the new library is called `(lib)gdxcclib64.dll` (substitute `.dll` with the extension for your platform, e.g. `.so` or `.dylib`)
-- gdxio.dll cannot read the new gdx format
+- `gdxio.dll` cannot read the new gdx format

 API:
 - Functions in the library that used to return a boolean, now return  an integer (zero for false, non-zero for true)
 - Before we can read or write a gdx file, we need to create a valid gdx object.
-The function gdxCreate will create such an object
+The  function `gdxCreate` will create such an object
-- The functions gdxOpenRead and gdxOpenWrite no longer create the gdx object pointer, they require an object pointer that has been initialized using gdxCreate or similar functions
+- The functions `gdxOpenRead` and `gdxOpenWrite` no longer create the gdx object pointer, they require an object pointer that has been initialized using gdxCreate or similar functions

 ## Files in the apifiles directory

 The following sections describe the various files included in the apifiles directory.
-All functions will use the gdxcclib library (like gdxcclib.dll on Windows).
+All functions will use the gdxcclib library (like `gdxcclib64.dll` on Windows).
 The entry points in the library can be loaded static (by the operating system) or dynamic.
 Dynamic loading provides more control when an entry point is missing or the interface has changed.
 Static loading will cause an exception to be generated for example for a missing entry point without much feedback about the error.

-For Delphi/Pascal two different interfaces are available; an object interface and a function interface.